HandyGold75/DMARC-Analyzer/README.md

 ## Requirements

 * Python 3.10 or greater (Older version not tested).
-* Python Modules pywin32, xmltodict, and PySimpleGUI.
+* Python Modules xmltodict, PySimpleGUI and pywin32 (Windows only).
-* Outlook Client.
+* Outlook Client (Windows only).
+* Thunderbird Client (Linux only).
-* (Shared) mailbox folder that receives DMARC reports.
+* Mailbox folder that contains DMARC reports.

 ## Getting started